Bismarck, Otto Eduard Leopold von

 d.
 30 Jul 1898, Friedrichsruh, near Hamburg, German Reich

-Chronology: 14 Jul 1867, appointed by the King of Prussia on behalf of the North German Confederation (König von Preußen im Namen des Norddeutschen Bundes) [1]
+Chronology: 14 Jul 1867, appointed by an order of the King of Prussia in the name of the North German Confederation (König von Preußen im Namen des Norddeutschen Bundes) (Reichsgesetzblatt, No. 1, 2 Aug 1867, p.
+23)

 Names/titles: Graf von Bismarck-Schönhausen (count of Bismarck-Schönhausen) [from 15 Sep 1865]; Fürst von Bismarck-Schönhausen (prince of Bismarck-Schönhausen) [from 21 Mar 1871]; Herzog von Lauenburg (duke of Lauenburg) [from 20 Mar 1890]